yeti0904/ysl/README.md

 ## and
 performs an AND operation on 2 values, if no parameters are given it uses the last 2 return values, if 2 parameters are given it will use those 2 parameters

+## or
+performs an OR operation on 2 values, if no parameters are given it uses the last 2 return values, if 2 parameters are given it will use those 2 parameters